 ACSWMD is here to help your event reduce waste and comply with Vermont's Universal Recycling Law.
 ACSWMD staff are available to train event staff in the basics of waste management, including what the event's responsibilities are, what can and can't be recycled and composted, how to help event goers and vendors properly sort waste materials, and how collected materials need to be handled or disposed of.

-Vermont's Universal Recycling Law bans the mandatory recyclables (plastic containers, glass bottles, metal cans, paper, and cardboard) from the trash, so events of all kinds need to provide for recycling.
-Further, the law requires that any trash container in a public space must be accompanied by a recycling container.
+Vermont's Universal Recycling Law requires recycling of plastic containers, glass bottles, metal cans, paper, and cardboard.
+Events of all kinds need to provide for recycling.
+Further, the law requires that any trash container in a public buildings or on public land must be accompanied by a recycling container.
 It is helpful to have clear signs next to every receptacle with examples of what is recyclable.
 Note that common single-use items such as plastic bags, coated paper products (paper cups and plates), plastic utensils, and containers with food or liquid in them are not recyclable.

-All food scraps will be banned from the landfill in Vermont starting in July 2020, so it's a great idea to start thinking about how your event will divert food scraps from the trash.
-Large quantities of all liquids, including used cooking oil, are already banned from the landfill, and options exist for recycling cooking oil.
-For smaller events, food scraps could be taken to your town drop-off.
+All food scraps will be banned from the landfill in Vermont starting July 1, 2020, so have a plan for collecting food scraps and used cooking oil at your event.
+For smaller events, food scraps could be taken to the District Transfer Station or your town drop-off.
 For larger events, find a hauler who provides collection of food scraps.